Sassan Sanei, Humanist Officiant

 My personal interests include photography, languages, classical literature, writing, 8-bit computing, playing Scrabble, binge-watching The Office on Netflix, and playing piano on my Steinway Model O.

 I'm an Officiant and Lifetime Member of Humanist Canada, a non-profit secular human rights organization founded in 1968 by Dr. Henry Morgentaler.
-I also joined the board of directors last year in a volunteer capacity.
+I also serve on the board of directors in a volunteer capacity.
 Our mission is to promote and protect the separation of religion from public policy, to foster the development of critical thinking through secular education, and to provide community support for all Canadians.
 In short, a secular Canadian society shaped by science and compassion.
 I am also a member of the Society of Freethinkers (SOFREE), a secular humanist society centred in Waterloo Region with members in the surrounding areas of Southwestern Ontario.